Disallowance and reservation: Consideration of disallowance and reservation after 1961

 The government of Pierre Trudeau faced public pressure to disallow Quebec's Charter of the French Language in 1977, which forbade the use of English language signs and openly contravened some procedural linguistic rights protected by the British North America Act.
 Trudeau, a constitutional scholar, demurred, believing that disallowance would ultimately cause more political harm, and that it was better to have the conflicting matters adjudicated.
 Trudeau believed that disallowance was warranted only for laws that clearly violated federal power or that created disorder beyond the boundaries of the province enacting the law.

 In 2018, the government of Justin Trudeau was formally asked by Toronto City Council to disallow Ontario's pending Efficient Local Government Act (Bill 31), a bill intended to force the reduction of the number of wards represented in the Toronto City Council after the government's previous attempt to do so was ruled unconstitutional by the Superior Court of Justice.
 Trudeau said he did not intend to intervene in the matter.
 The Legislative Assembly dropped Bill 31 when the Ontario Court of Appeal overturned the initial ruling of the Superior Court.

 In 2019, the Alberta Leader of the Opposition wrote an open letter to the Lieutenant Governor of Alberta asking her to reserve royal assent on the Reform of Agencies, Boards and Commissions and Government Enterprises Act, 2019.
 The Lieutenant Governor declined.

 In New Zealand

 Disallowance and reservation were powers granted to the imperial government and the governor respectively in the New Zealand Constitution Act 1852.
 They were at first used relatively frequently, but as in other self-governing colonies the practice of overruling local legislation soon stopped.
-The current Constitution Act, passed in 1986 to replace the 1852 Act, makes no mention of either power.
+Both powers were formally abolished in 1973.